Watco group

 The Great Lakes Central, which are included in the Watco group, operates a main line from Osmer (north of Ann Arbor) northwest to Petoskey, via Durand, Owosso, and Cadillac.
 It also has a branch line on the old Ann Arbor route west of Cadillac, and a branch from Walton Junction to Traverse City and beyond.

 In 2022, WATCO took over operations of the former CN (original DSS&A) line from Trout Lake to Munising, as well as the dormant CN line between Wisconsin and White Pine, MI via Bergland.
-The later line has not been used for more than 10 years.
+The latter line has not been used for more than 10 years.
 These lines in Michigan have been included in their Grand Elk railroad corporation.

 They also assumed operation of the CN's former Algoma Central line north of Sault Ste.
 Marie and have said they will resume the seasonal sight-seeing operations,.